COVID-19 vaccination in India: Vaccine acceptance in India

 Over 80% of the population of India have a positive response for getting anti covid shots.
 India has one of the lowest vaccine hesitancy in the world.

 There was vaccine hesitancy in the initial months of 2021, especially in rural India and among poor and tribal populations.
 Constant government and public awareness drastically reduced vaccine hesitancy.
 Since May 2021, more than half of daily doses administered in India have been from rural parts.
 Vaccine centers in India have witnessed large number of people willing to get covid vaccine resulting in overcrowding and mismanagement.
 Many centers across India in months of April & May reported severe shortage of covid vaccines due to large crowds turning up for vaccination.
 In cities like Mumbai, New Delhi, Bengaluru many people even after waiting for hours did not receive their covid vaccine due to shortage.
 Since July, vaccine supply has drastically increased thus India is vaccinating at a very fast pace.

 One study published on vaccine acceptance shows that 79.5% of people from Delhi want to take a COVID-19 vaccine.
 In another study which was published from West Bengal, a state in Eastern India, has shown that 77.27% of people want to take the COVID-19 vaccine.
 According to the finding from these two studies, it can be expected that over 75% of people want to get a COVID-19 vaccine.

-Uttar Pradesh achieved 100% first dose saturation in Covid-19 vaccination, with over 26 crore doses administered, highest in India.
+Uttar Pradesh achieved 100% first dose saturation in COVID-19 vaccination, with over 26 crore doses administered, highest in India.
 The entire eligible population received the first dose by Monday evening.
-Nearly 70% of adult population fully vaccinated.
+Nearly 70% of the adult population was fully vaccinated.
 Health teams praised for administering over 7 crore doses in January.